Bhargavi84/yoga-emporium/README.md

 *   ### My Account --> Product Management --> Register --> Login

 * ### Product Management (only for admin/store owner)
     * Product Management feature is only accessible to Admin / Store owner.
 If clicked on Product Management it will route to add product page and displays form which has Category, SKU, Name, Description, size, price and Rating.
 It has 3 buttons, Select Image, Cancel and Add product.
-When clicked on Select Image button , any image can be added from your local folder,when clicked on cancel it will route to Products page and when clicked on add product it will route to Products page and success message is popped up as "Product added".
+When clicked on Select Image button , any image can be added from your local folder, when clicked on cancel it will route to Products page and when clicked on add product it will route to Products page and success message is popped up as "Product added".
-    * Cliking on the product details, it will route to product details page and has edit / delete button,
+    * Clicking on the product details, it will route to product details page and has edit / delete button,
     * Clicking on the Edit button the Admin / Store owner will be routed to the Edit product page, and Alert message is popped as "You are editing product name"
     * Clicking on the Delete button, the product is deleted and success message pops up as "Successfully deleted"

  * ### Register page
-    * The register page  feature will help first time user to register to the page and create a login. username field is a string which has to be 4 characters and more, including lower and upper case and any number(alphanemeric)
+    * The register page  feature will help first time user to register to the page and create a login. username field is a string which has to be 4 characters and more, including lower and upper case and any number(alphanumeric)

     * User has to enter Email, Email address confirmation, Name, Username, Password and Password again.
-    Error message is displayed to enter mandatory fields(if nothing is entered). if the user enters wrong username / password the flash message will pop out to alert  user to enter the correct credentials. * Clicking the signup button the user will be routed to the Products page and flash message diplays "Signup successfull"
+    Error message is displayed to enter mandatory fields(if nothing is entered). if the user enters wrong username / password the flash message will pop out to alert  user to enter the correct credentials. * Clicking the signup button the user will be routed to the Products page and flash message displays "Signup successful"

  * ### Login page
 The Login page feature will help the user to login to the website.
 The username field has to be a 4 characters and more, Error message is displayed to enter mandatory fields(if nothing is entered) as "The username and/or password you specified are not correct..
 Clicking the sign in button the user will be routed to the Home page.

  * ### My Profile -> Update Information
- My profile page feature will display default delivery infomration form, update information button on the page and the order history. when clicked on Update information button after filling the form, the order is updated and and success message will display and stays on the same page.
+ My profile page feature will display default delivery information form, update information button on the page and the order history. when clicked on Update information button after filling the form, the order is updated and and success message will display and stays on the same page.

 * ### Logout
   * The logout function displays the signout form and confirmation button and cancel button.
 When clicked on the signout button it will be routed to back to Home page.

 * ### Feedback App -> News -> Leave a Comment
-  * The News menu displays the latest news from admin / Store owener on the top and readmore button on that it displays name, date,time and the Latest News in a card, when read more button is clicked it will route to comments section and a form "Leave your comment" where users can enter name, email and body of the message and post the comment by clicking submit button.
+  * The News menu displays the latest news from admin / Store owner on the top and readmore button on that it displays name, date,time and the Latest News in a card, when read more button is clicked it will route to comments section and a form "Leave your comment" where users can enter name, email and body of the message and post the comment by clicking submit button.
 You will see "your message is awaiting approval".

 * ### Bag App -> Your bag is empty / Add Products -> Secure Checkout -> Adjust quantity -> Checkout -> Order History -> Confirmation Email
     * The Bag app will display the grand total, products in the bag if added or just an empty bag information and go to "shop now" button.
 The will be routed to All products age.